baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 We thank the reviewers for their insightful and constructive comments.
-Below we first discuss the contributions, and then answer other main questions.
-We will incorporate the reviewers' helpful suggestions in our revision.

 # Overview

 In the general overview of the reply we wish to mainly address the concerns by Reviewer A and B regarding relevance.
 We also discuss various other concerns in the detailed reply.
+We will incorporate the reviewers' helpful suggestions in our revision.

 ## Relevance and Contributions